fabiocyro/Computer-Vision-Projects/README.md

-# Computer-Vision-Projects
+# Computer Vision Projects

-Computer Vision projects that I did during the formation, also some tutorials etc
+Hi, here you will find some examples of Computer Vision, some of them will also have relation with the other Deep Learning folder.

+Deep learning and Computer Vision are good friends actually ^^